kin-starters/kinetic-typescript-node-demo-server/README.md

 ```
 yarn start
 ```
+## If you're just getting started, you might want to look at [this](https://developer.kin.org/tutorials/#getting-started) first...

 ## Dev Community
 Join us on [Discord](https://discord.com/invite/kdRyUNmHDn) if you're looking for support with your App or to connect with other active Kin developers